 On the flipside, states with a notably lower cost of living pay their HR employees on the lower end of the curve.
 However, as the value of HR becomes increasingly recognized, these states will likely follow suit.
 Until then, it comes as no surprise that these states—among the lowest-paying across industries according to the BLS—trend below average on the salary front.

-Major U.S. Cities
+HR Salaries in Major U.S. Cities

 With New York City and San Francisco in the lead, it is clear that these metropolises are putting a high premium on HR talent.
 While these cities do have a higher cost of living, local HR professionals are at the forefront of managing HR in new industries, like high-growth startups.
 As these landscapes put an increasing value on HR, these cities may be the perfect spot to launch the next stage of your HR career.

 While salary is only one part of the picture, it’s an important factor to keep in mind as you plan for future career development.
-The HR space is quickly changing, but the HR Careers Report affirms that there’s no better time to be in HR—just make sure you’re in the right place.